Luke Hannant: Dundee (loan)

 On 31 January 2023, Hannant joined Scottish Championship club Dundee on loan until the end of the 2022–23 season.
 He joined Colchester teammate Ryan Clampin, who was already on loan at Dundee.
 Hannant made his debut as a substitute on 12 February in a 3–0 league victory over Cove Rangers.
+Hannant scored his first goal for the Dark Blues on 15 April in a 3–3 draw at home to Greenock Morton.
+He would complete a successful loan spell by starting in Dundee's win over Queen's Park which would clinch the Scottish Championship title for the Dee.